Home in The Governors Club. Photo and listing credit to Lauren Pennington of The Designated Agency, Inc

 The Governors Club Memberships Explained

-At the time of writing, there were eight different membership options.
+As of June 2024, there are seven different membership options.
 If you want the complete list, feel free to contact us, and I’ll send it over.
-For now, I will review three options: Resident, Full Golf, and Bronze.
+For now, I will review three options: Resident Social, Full Golf, and Bronze.

-Other membership options include a payment option for members under 40, a refundable option, and corporate, senior, and national memberships.
+Other membership options include a payment option for members under 40, a refundable option, corporate, and senior memberships.
 Again, if you want all the details, contact us.

 Utility Easement and Sidewalks